-How Do Dr. Slonim and Dr. Reddy Work with Your Gynecologist as a Fibroid Specialist?
+How Do Dr. Slonim and Dr. Fischer Work with Your Gynecologist as a Fibroid Specialist?

-While interventional radiologists are certified to treat all the conditions above, Dr. Suzanne Slonim and Dr. Uma Reddy have chosen to become highly specialized in fibroids and the non-surgical treatment option Uterine Fibroid Embolization.
+While interventional radiologists are certified to treat all the conditions above, Dr. Suzanne Slonim and Dr. John Fischer have chosen to become highly specialized in fibroids and the non-surgical treatment option Uterine Fibroid Embolization.
 Focusing on women with uterine fibroids allows them to truly understand what patients have endured with their fibroid symptoms.
-As founder and medical director of Fibroid Institute Dallas, Dr. Slonim developed a concierge practice with a specific algorithm in how the institute treats patients, so women experience little discomfort.
+As founder and medical director of Fibroid Institute Texas, Dr. Slonim developed a concierge practice with a specific algorithm in how the institute treats patients, so women experience little discomfort.
 Examples of this revolutionary care include:

 - Offering phone screenings with a fibroid nurse practitioner to prequalify patients